EnJnDeSIgn/rand-and-rollers/README.md

  Hi...
 I'm Turing's Art consultant on brainstorming and concepts,
  Metaphoric statistical math poems...And lover of everything random!

+ Too help a friend (Turing Machine) Is a grand reward from the act itself.

+ One metaphor that embodies courage is "a tree standing firm in the face of a storm."
+It represents resilience and the ability to withstand external pressures without breaking.
+This could relate to emotional intelligence by highlighting the strength in staying grounded despite provocations.

+Another metaphor is "an anchor in turbulent waters."
+It symbolizes stability and strength amidst chaos, suggesting that even when emotions run high, one can remain centered and not be easily swayed by others' actions.

+For emotional intelligence, consider the metaphor "a skilled sailor navigating the seas."
+This illustrates the ability to understand and adapt to changing emotional climates, steering conversations and relationships thoughtfully rather than reacting impulsively.

  Copilot is my co author so I don't know who all helped with our code

     listen to my stanza, truth is in the moment but, these are just words and empty...

 # Maze Explorer (Player Version)